(Added at v2.5)

 As you type in dimensions, the traverse lines are drawn on the map from the starting point.
 The last leg of the parcel traverse will close and snap to the starting point of the traverse if the starting and ending points of the traverse lie within the misclose distance, misclose ratio, and snapping tolerance specified in the Parcel Drafter widget configuration window.

-- The angle and scale can be entered at any time during the traverse to rotate and scale new lines.
+- Optionally, enter the angle and scale during the traverse to rotate and scale new lines.

 After entering the first line of the traverse (and rotation/scale values have not been specified), you can rotate the line to fit the underlying geometry (for example, section line, parcels, or other survey lines).
 All subsequent lines will be applied this rotation, but the records, bearings, and distances will be captured as entered.